 Division I Academic All-American of the Year

 “My story as an athlete is not one of natural gifts,” the 2017 Texas A&M University graduate says.
-“My struggles to become the athlete I am today provided me with a better foundation with which to help developing swimmers.”
+“My struggle to become the athlete I am today provided me with a better foundation with which to help developing swimmers.”